 Job acceptance and preparing for the first day on the job.

-Each area above is described under Benchmark A–Service Description.
 The training and assistance provided should align with the basic or enhanced service definition and the customer's scores on the Support Needs Assessment in VR1845A, Bundled Job Placement Services Placement Plan–Part A.

 All required elements described in the VR-SFP must be addressed in a curriculum that includes a module for each required area defined in the VR-SFP.
 A manual must be maintained by the provider that includes the curriculum and supporting documentation such as activity materials/resources, lesson plans, and attendance records.
 When using a standardized published curriculum (not created by the provider), identify the source, and keep a copy of the curriculum in the manual.
-TWC-VR can request to review a curricula manual at any time.
+TWC-VR may request to review a curricula manual at any time.

 The job placement specialist must implement training activities to meet the customer's needs, including, but not limited to, literacy and disability needs.
 While all training must be individualized, it may be provided in an individual or group setting.
 When the service is provided in a group setting, a ratio of one job placement specialist to no more than six customers must be maintained.